 Figure 1-1 – Example of the information required in a liaison statement

 1.5.2 Liaison statements should be forwarded to the appropriate destinations as soon after the meeting as possible.
-Copies of all liaison statements should also be sent to the chairmen of the study groups and working parties involved for information and to TSB for processing.
+Copies of all liaison statements should also be sent to TSB for processing.

-1.6 Correspondence activities
+NOTE – Liaison statements sent by a focus group (see [ITU-T A.7], clause 3.4) include this disclaimer: "Working documents and deliverables from ITU-T focus groups remain subject to review and further action by the parent group (ITU-T study group or TSAG)."1.6 Correspondence groups

-A correspondence activity on a particular topic may be authorized to be conducted via e-mail between meetings.
-Each correspondence activity should have specified terms of reference.
-A convener is appointed to moderate the e-mail discussion and prepare a report to a subsequent meeting.
-A correspondence activity should normally conclude no later than the contribution deadline of the meeting to which it is expected to report (see also clause 2.3.3.5).
+A correspondence group on a particular topic may be authorized to be conducted via e-mail between meetings of their parent group.
+The mailing list is adopted by the study group meeting and maintained by TSB.
+Each correspondence group should have specified terms of reference.
+A convener is appointed to moderate the e-mail discussion, organize e-meetings if appropriate, and prepare a report to a subsequent meeting.
+A correspondence group should normally conclude no later than the contribution deadline of the meeting to which it is expected to report (see also clause 2.3.3.5).

-1.7 Preparation of reports of study groups, working parties or joint working parties, and Recommendations
+1.7 Preparation of reports of study groups or working parties, and Recommendations

-1.7.1 A report on the work done during a meeting of a study group, working party or joint working party shall be prepared by TSB.
+1.7.1 A report on the work done during a meeting of a study group or working party shall be prepared by TSB.
 Reports of meetings not attended by TSB should be prepared under the responsibility of the chairman of the meeting.
-This report should set out the results of the meeting and the agreements reached in a condensed form and should identify the points left to the next meeting for further study.
+This report should set out the results of the meeting and the agreements reached in a condensed form, and should identify the points left to the next meeting for further study.
 The number of annexes to the report should be kept to a strict minimum by means of cross-references to contributions, reports, etc., and references to material in the documentation of a study group or working party.
-It would be desirable to have A concise summary of contributions (or equivalent) considered by the meeting.
+It would be desirable to have a concise summary of contributions (or equivalent) considered by the meeting.